LSKeat/TicTacToe-Project/README.md

 # TicTacToe-Project

-This is a project for CAT 201 course.
-This is an improvement of TicTacToe game in github.
+This is improvements of TicTacToe game in github.